SBA Hazard Insurance Requirements: The Essential Guide

 Apply for Coverage

 Once you’ve selected an insurer, fill out the application form.
 Be honest about your business operations and property conditions.
 Misleading information can lead to claims being denied later on.
+You can get a quote and buy business insurance online in a matter of minutes.

 Review Your Policy

-After receiving your business owner’s policy, please read it carefully.
+After receiving your business owner’s policy, read it carefully.
 Ensure it meets all hazard insurance requirements set by the SBA lender.
 Check the coverage limits and exclusions to avoid surprises in case of a claim.

 Frequently Asked Questions